Rarstyak/Fate-Condensed-SRD/Aspects-and-Fate-Points/Other-Kinds-of-Aspects/Other-Kinds-of-Aspects.md

 **Setting aspects:** Like a scenario aspect, the setting of your campaign itself may have recurring themes.
 Unlike a scenario aspect, these aspects don’t go away.

-**Zone aspects:** You can attach situation aspects to a particular place on the map represented by a zone (**page XX**).
+**Zone aspects:** You can attach situation aspects to a particular place on the map represented by a **[zone](../../Challenges-Conflicts-and-Contests/Setting-Up-Scenes/Zones.md)**.
 This can add extra dynamism to your group’s interactions with the map.
 A GM can encourage this by making an “up for grabs” free invoke available on a zone aspect at the start of the scene, drawing characters (player and non-player alike) to leverage that aspect as part of their early strategy.